 Southern Cassadaga Spiritualist Camp Meeting Association

-Today, the Cassadaga Spiritualist Camp is the largest spiritualist community in the southern United States and registered as a non-profit organization governed by a board of trustees.
+Today, the Cassadaga Spiritualist Camp is the largest spiritualist community in the southern United States.
+The camp is registered as a non-profit organization governed by a board of trustees.
 Their web site explains that although the term “camp” is used there are no camping facilities on the property.

 The association describes itself as community consisting of “approximately 57 acres with 55 residences.”
 Those who live in the town have chosen “to share in a community of like-minded people where they can live, worship and work in harmony with their beliefs.”